IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/factory-method.md

 > Let's consider to create a db and web servers without showing the implementation and to delegate instantiation to child classes.

-Let's create an interface and database server:
+Let's create an interface and a database server:

 ```java
 public interface DbServer {